PLANNED SCHEDULE OF EVENTS

 • Learn the main parts of a computer and learn about the history of the personal computer.

-• Know how to configure & optimize Windows Vista.
+• Know how to configure & optimize Windows operating system.

 • Develop & expand their computer skills in MS Word, Excel, PowerPoint, and Expression Web.